IBM-Cloud/docs/services/mobileaccess/facebook-auth-android.md

 ## Before you begin
 {: #facebook-auth-android-before}
- * You must have a resource that is protected by {{site.data.keyword.amashort}} and an Android project that is instrumented with {{site.data.keyword.amashort}} Client SDK.
+ * You must have a resource that is protected by {{site.data.keyword.amashort}} and an Android project that is instrumented with {{site.data.keyword.amashort}} client SDK.
 For more information, see [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html) and [Setting up the Android SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-android.html).
- * Manually protect your backend application with {{site.data.keyword.amashort}}  Server SDK.
+ * Manually protect your backend application with {{site.data.keyword.amashort}} server SDK.
 For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).
  * Create a Facebook Application ID.
 For more information, see [Obtaining a Facebook application ID from the Facebook Developer Portal](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).